What if your engineering team could see a direct vision of the future?

 If your Actual Work Remaining Line is trending above your Ideal Work Remaining Line, that means you’re falling behind.
 At your current pace, you are unlikely to complete all of your stories by the established due date.

 This might be because you’ve added more stories to your workload than your team has time to complete, or you may have overestimated your team’s abilities or capacity.
-It could also mean someone on the team isn’t pulling their weight.
+It could also mean someone on the team isn’t pulling their weight, but let's assume the best and say that everyone just bit off slightly more than they can chew.

 If your Actual Work Line is trending below the Ideal Work Line, that means you’re ahead of schedule.